ytingyeu/copy-thin-book/README.md

 To install unpacked extension, you do:
 1. Download and extract the project
-2. Under the root of `react-copy-thin`, execute `npm run build` to build.
+2. Under the root of `react-copy-thin`, execute `npm install` then `npm run build` to build.
 3. On Chrome, access `chrome://extensions` and turn on Developer mode.
 4. Drag & drop the `build` folder into `chrome://extensions.
 5. Click refresh icon to reload the extension once the source code is modified.

 To see any change of the code, you have to build and reload the extension every time.
-Please let me know if there is anyway to avoid this heavy process and can preview the changes of React.
+Please let me know if there is any way to avoid this heavy process and preview the changes of React.

 The option page is in `public/OptionPage`.
 I have no idea how to let Chrome read option page if it's a React App instead of a HTML file.
 So the option page is written seperately without React.